Frequently Asked Questions (FAQ)

 to the program?

 No. Many of our applicants have not completed all general education prerequisites when the apply for admission.
-If an applicant is accepted for enrollment without having all general education course-work complete, the applicant will be required to complete all required general education credits prior to enrolling in
+If an applicant is accepted for enrollment without having all general education course-work complete, the applicant will be required to complete all required general education credits prior to enrolling in the program.

 • How difficult is it to be accepted into the program?